 5. Don’t push 4IR as a ‘technology’, it is part of a solution

 Buying 4IR tech is not like buying a smart fridge.
 You don’t just connect the app and you’re away.
-4IR solutions need to be integrated into complex business and operational processes and existing IT and OT (Operational Technology) infrastructure.
+4IR solutions need to be integrated into complex business and operational processes and exiting IT and OT (Operational Technology) infrastructure.

 Good thought leadership should highlight not just what the technology can achieve, but how it can be deployed.
 This means addressing issues such as: How can a technological solution be integrated into existing systems?
 How will it interact with other new 4IR technologies?
 How will working practices need to change to benefit from the new approach?
 What risks will it introduce and how can they be mitigated?

 QinetiQ’s piece on Deployable 4IR – and indeed its broader Insights programme – looks at 4IR technologies in high-security and mission critical environments, considering the broad range of technologies, but discussing the practical challenges of deploying them.

 Wherever you are trying to play on the 4IR buying decision process, the usual rules of good communication apply: make it targeted, relevant and actionable.

 If you solve specific challenges, stick to that – it’s where insight is most needed.
 If you can help organisations deliver strategic technology programmes, explain how, don’t just tell them you can then list meaningless stats to scare them into doing something.
 Good thought leaders take a position because they have something useful to say, not because they spot a bandwagon to jump on.